Heterogeneous Electrocatalysis

 A trained MLIP does not directly solve the catalyst design problem — it accelerates a single energy evaluation.
 The AdsorbML pipeline (Lan et al., 2023) connects the surrogate model to the actual screening workflow:

-This reduces DFT cost by orders of magnitude while maintaining high success rates — EquiformerV2 within AdsorbML identifies the correct lowest-energy configuration ~84% of the time on OC20 (Lan et al., 2023).
-The pipeline has been applied to screen thousands of bimetallic alloy surfaces for the hydrogen evolution reaction, with a validated adsorption energy MAE of 0.12 eV across the screened space.
+This reduces DFT cost by orders of magnitude while maintaining high success rates: AdsorbML identifies the correct lowest-energy configuration ~84% of the time on OC20 (Lan et al., 2023).
+The pipeline has screened thousands of bimetallic alloy surfaces for the hydrogen evolution reaction, with a validated adsorption energy MAE of 0.12 eV across the screened space.

 Generative Catalyst Design

-Surrogate models accelerate evaluation but still require someone to propose candidates.
-The search is enumerate-then-filter: list configurations, predict energies, pick the best.
-An alternative is to generate promising candidates directly — to learn a model that, given a target adsorption energy or reaction intermediate, outputs a catalyst structure likely to achieve it.
+Surrogate models accelerate evaluation but still require candidate proposals.
+The workflow remains enumerate-then-filter: list configurations, predict energies, pick the best.
+An alternative is to generate promising candidates directly by learning a model that, given a target adsorption energy or reaction intermediate, outputs a catalyst structure likely to achieve it.

-This is a harder problem.
-A catalyst structure is a coupled system: the surface slab (a periodic crystal cut along a specific facet) and the adsorbate (a molecule at a specific position and orientation on that surface).
-The two are not independent — the adsorbate’s preferred binding site depends on the surface geometry, and the surface may reconstruct in response to the adsorbate.
+This is harder.
+A catalyst structure is a coupled system: the surface slab, a periodic crystal cut along a specific facet, and the adsorbate, a molecule at a specific position and orientation on that surface.
+The two are not independent.
+The adsorbate’s preferred binding site depends on surface geometry, and the surface may reconstruct in response to the adsorbate.

 CatFlow (Kim et al., 2026) addresses this coupling through a flow matching framework that co-generates the slab and adsorbate jointly.
 The key idea is a factorized primitive-cell representation: rather than generating the full slab (which may contain hundreds of atoms in a repeated pattern), CatFlow generates only the primitive cell and encodes the surface orientation explicitly.
 This reduces the number of learnable variables by ~9x on average while preserving the interface geometry that determines catalytic activity.
 Generated structures show accurate adsorption energy distributions and sit closer to DFT-relaxed local minima compared to autoregressive and sequential baselines.